rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 Message Calls
 =============

-Contracts can call other contracts or send Ether to non-contract accounts by the means of message calls.
-Message calls are similar to transactions, in that they have a source, a target, data payload, Ether, gas and return data.
+Contracts can call other contracts or send Zond to non-contract accounts by the means of message calls.
+Message calls are similar to transactions, in that they have a source, a target, data payload, Zond, gas and return data.
 In fact, every transaction consists of a top-level message call which in turn can create further message calls.

 A contract can decide how much of its remaining **gas** should be sent